Accessibility statement

 Additional assessment information

-You will hand in an essay of approximately 2,000 words in Week 6 of the Autumn term.
+You will hand in an essay of 1,400-1,600 words in Week 6 of Semester 1 for the Postgraduate Life in Practice module.
 The main purpose of the essay is to ensure that the department can identify those students who may require additional assistance with academic writing skills.
-Material from the procedural essay may be re-visited in either one of the January essays or the dissertation.
+Material from this essay may be re-visited in either one of the January essays or the dissertation.
 It is therefore an early chance to work through material that might be used in assessed work.
 The title topic of the essay, like the title topic of all assessed work for the degree, is left open to the individual student.

 Module feedback